-Allows visualisation of the impingement by assessing dynamic motion of the ITB through knee flexion and extension.
+Allows visualization of the impingement by assessing dynamic motion of the ITB through knee flexion and extension.

 MRI is reserved for when the diagnosis is unclear and to exclude other etiologies of lateral knee pain such as a meniscal tear or lateral collateral ligament injury.

-MR findings of ITBS include ill-defined signal abnormality within the fatty soft tissues interposed between the ITB and lateral femoral condyle, that is low signal on T1 and high on T2 weighted sequences, in keeping with oedema/fluid.
+MR findings of ITB syndrome include ill-defined signal abnormality within the fatty soft tissues interposed between the ITB and lateral femoral condyle, that is low signal on T1 and high on T2 weighted sequences, in keeping with edema/fluid.

 Cystic areas representing primary or secondary (adventitious) bursae may be identified.

-Chronic MRI findings include thickening of the ITB and increased T2 signal intensity superficial to the ITB are occasionally seen
+Chronic MR findings include thickening of the ITB and increased T2 signal intensity superficial to the ITB are occasionally seen.